Paper clip: History

-According to the Early Office Museum, the first patent for a bent wire paper clip was awarded in the United States to Jesse R in 1867.
+According to the Early Office Museum, the first patent for a bent wire paper clip was awarded in the United States to Samuel B. Fay in 1867.
 This clip was originally intended primarily for attaching tickets to fabric, although the patent recognized that it could be used to attach papers together.
-Fay received U.S. patent 64,088 on April 23, 1867.
+Fay received U.S. patent 64,088 on 23 April 1867.
 Although functional and practical, Fay's design along with the 50 other designs patented prior to 1899 are not considered reminiscent of the modern paperclip design known today.
-Another notable paper clip design was also patented in the United States by Erlman J. Wright on July 24, 1877, patent #193,389.
+Another notable paper clip design was also patented in the United States by Erlman J. Wright on 24 July 1877, patent #193,389.
 This clip was advertised at that time for use in fastening together loose leaves of papers, documents, periodicals, newspapers etc.

 The most common type of wire paper clip still in use, the Gem paper clip, was never patented, but it was most likely in production in Britain in the early 1870s by "The Gem Manufacturing Company", according to the American expert on technological innovations, Professor Henry J. Petroski.
 He refers to an 1883 article about "Gem Paper-Fasteners", praising them for being "better than ordinary pins" for "binding together papers on the same subject, a bundle of letters, or pages of a manuscript".
 Since the 1883 article had no illustration of this early "Gem", it may have been different from modern paper clips of that name.

 The earliest illustration of its current form is in an 1893 advertisement for the "Gem Paper Clip".
 In 1904 Cushman & Denison registered a trademark for the "Gem" name in connection with paper clips.
-The announcement stated that it had been used since March 1, 1892, which may have been the time of its introduction in the United States.
-Paper clips are still sometimes called "Gem clips", and in Swedish the word for any paper clip is "gem".
+The announcement stated that it had been used since 1 March 1892, which may have been the time of its introduction in the United States.
+Paper clips are still sometimes called "Gem clips", and in Swedish the word for any paper clip is "gem" (but pronounced similar to English game).